Menu

 c) Received a designation as ineligible for priority recall in the event of layoff.

 Under the Professional and Technical Unit contracts, “appeals” are determined by a majority vote among a three-person panel composed of one SPEEA representative (the employee’s Contract Administrator) and two Boeing representatives (a Human Resources Representative, and either a Salaried Workforce or Employee Relations Representative).
-A majority vote in the employee’s favor usually will not be achieved unless at least one management representative on the panel is convinced that “the process” was not followed.
-Usually, if the employee’s manager provided any credible reason for the employee’s retention rating or designation (such as those listed above), the majority of the panel will deny the employee’s “appeal.”
+A majority vote in the employee’s favor usually will not be achieved unless at least one management representative on the panel is convinced “the process” was not followed.
+Usually, if the employee’s manager provided any credible reason for the employee’s retention rating or designation (such as those listed above), the majority of the panel will deny the employee’s “appeal.

 Starting an appeal